Home Using a dSLR as a Webcam for Live Streaming

 To get a good picture you absolutely need to supplement your lighting.
 These days there is a great selection of LED lights that work as a softbox.

 There's a LOT of garbage in this space, so watch out for the cheap stuff.
-I went for the FotodioX FlapJack, and it is really great.
+I went for 2 of the Aputure Amaran P60C RGBWW Video Panel Light, and they are great.
 It lets you control the temperature and the brightness is just right for a desktop situation.

 You'll probably want a light stand for the light as well, and this little one fit well on my desk.